How do you play pickleball? This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.

 How to Determine the Serving Sequence in Pickleball?

-If the game is refreshed after a break, the right side of the court is the serving side if the score is even or zero at the start of the game.
-The game begins only from the left side of the court if the score is odd.
+If the game is refreshed after a break, the right side of the court remains the serving side only if the score is even or zero at the start of the game.
+If the score is an odd number (1, 3, 5, etc), the game begins from the left side of the court.

 How to Serve in Pickleball

-The server will only get one chance.
-There is, however, an exception.
-If the pickleball hits the net and lands on the other side of the service court, you call it “let” and the server can serve again.
-Also, it is worth noting that, during a doubles game, each player gets to serve prior to the serve switch to the other team.
+The server will only get one chance, unless the pickleball hits the net and lands on the other side of the service court.
+This is called a “let” and the server can serve again.
+It is also worth noting that, during a doubles game, each player gets to serve prior to the serve switch to the other team.

 How to Determine the Winner in Pickleball?